jina-ai/examples/faiss-search/README.md

 - recall@100: 0.74

 Using more complex inverted indices and encoders (different `index_key`) should lead to better results.
+Using `index_key: 'Flat'` gives a recall equal to 1 because it is the exhaustive search mode for FAISS.
+Check https://github.com/facebookresearch/faiss/wiki/Faiss-indexes for a list of the supported keys and options.
 ## Wrap up

 In this example we have seen how to use FaissIndexer to use FAISS as a vector database.
 We also have seen how to use a pod inside a docker container inside our index and query flows.